 If you are heading to the beach or pool this summer, you may be thinking about losing some extra weight to feel more confident in that bathing suit.
-Anthony Carnell, DO at CHI St. Joseph Health Primary Care Austin’s Colony says, “Losing even a moderate amount of weight can improve your health by lowering your blood pressure and cholesterol levels and reducing your risk for heart disease and stroke.”
+Anthony Carnell, DO at St. Joseph Health Primary Care Austin’s Colony says, “Losing even a moderate amount of weight can improve your health by lowering your blood pressure and cholesterol levels and reducing your risk for heart disease and stroke.”
 By losing extra pounds, your energy, mobility, self-confidence, and mood can also improve.
 Use our top weight loss tips to get bathing suit ready.

 Tip #1: It’s a lifestyle change

 If you want to lose weight– and keep it off– then it’s time to make a lifestyle change.
 People who lose weight gradually rather than all at once have an easier time keeping it off in the long run.
 Think of it as a journey instead of a final destination.
 Make a commitment to achieve a healthy weight in a healthy way.
 Forget the fad diets; decide to take care of your body.
 The best way to lose weight is through lifestyle changes.